apfel

 15 times 27 is 405. ← stdout

-Tool info goes to stderr; only the answer goes to stdout.
 Use -q to suppress tool info.

-apfel --mcp ./server_a.py --mcp ./server_b.py "Use both tools" # multiple servers
+apfel --mcp ./server_a.py --mcp ./server_b.py "Use both tools"

-apfel --serve --mcp ./mcp/calculator/server.py # server mode
+apfel --serve --mcp ./mcp/calculator/server.py

-apfel --chat --mcp ./mcp/calculator/server.py # chat mode
+apfel --chat --mcp ./mcp/calculator/server.py

-Ships with a calculator MCP server at mcp/calculator/.
-See MCP docs for details.
+Ships with a calculator at mcp/calculator/ (docs/mcp-calculator.md).

 OpenAI API Compatibility